NixOS/rfcs/rfcs/0145-doc-strings.md

 The following keywords start reserved markdown sections

-> I wanted to keep the list of initial keywords short.
+> We wanted to keep the list of initial keywords short.
 So by the time this RFC focuses on the formal aspects of doc-comments first.
 More keywords and features for them may be added later on.

 | Keyword     |  Description  | Note |
 | ---         |  ---          | --- |